 Wine tasting can be broken down into four basic steps: see, swirl, sniff, and sip.

 Pour the wine into the glass and hold it against a white background such as a napkin.
 Color tells you a lot about the wine.

 For whites, if the color is darker, it may mean the wine was aged in oak barrels as is the case with our Harvest Moon Chardonnay.
-If it is pale yellow green, like our Grüner Veltliner, unoaked Chardonnay, Vidal Blanc, and Riesling, it was fermented in stainless steel tanks.
+If it is pale yellow, like our Grüner Veltliner, Vidal Blanc, and Riesling, it was fermented in stainless steel tanks.

 For reds, if it is rich in color like our Altitude 3400, it can indicate a younger wine.
-Red wines tend to lose color as they age.
+Red wines tend to become more muted in color as they age.

 Different grape varieties have different colors.
 Color is a perceptive issue so don’t worry if you don’t see eye to eye with someone else.

 You swirl the wine in your glass to increase the oxygen through the wine and to release its bouquet and aromas.

 Bouquet is the total smell of the wine.
 Aroma is the smell of the grapes.